 What happens to your crypto when you die?
 Well, if you don't tell your loved ones about your holdings, they won't be able to inherit your crypto.
 Remember: Crypto isn't like a bank.
 You can't just report a death and receive the funds through a living will.
 Passwords and seed phrases to non-custodial wallets are your living will.
 Unfortunately, millions of dollars in crypto is being lost each year through the deaths of its owners.

-AtomicDEX is a 100% non-custodial multi-coin wallet and atomic swap DEX.
+Komodo Wallet is a 100% non-custodial multi-coin wallet and atomic swap DEX.
 Store BTC, ETH, KMD, and many other coins in your own wallet.
-When you're ready to trade, AtomicDEX supports cross-chain swaps.
-Your keys, your coins.
+When you're ready to trade, Komodo Wallet supports cross-chain swaps.